 The biggest drawback with NHibernate was auto generating SQL statements on fly, which were not optimized for the page speed standards prescribed for B2C Website.

 At Net Solutions, we build websites and web applications which are optimized for page speed and follow best web standard practices.
 Ideally, the page load time had to be under 3 seconds and with data access occupying one of the biggest time slice in page request processing, we had to look for an alternative solution.
 Also the learning curve on NHibernate was steep.
-We need a component which could help us in Rapid Application Development.
+We need a component which could help us in Rapid Mobile Application Development.

 The original idea of NSI DAAB (Net Solutions, proprietary Data Access Application Block technology) was to build a lightweight ORM which handles persisting plain .NET objects to and from an underlying relational database and could be used by Net Solution developers in their project without a steep learning curve.